 A general contractor wears many hats, but their primary responsibility is to manage the physical construction of your project.
 This involves hiring, scheduling, and supervising all the specialized subcontractors needed to get the job done—from electricians and plumbers to painters and flooring installers.
 They are also in charge of sourcing and ordering all the necessary materials and equipment.
 A GC ensures that all the work being done on-site matches the architectural plans and specifications exactly.
 They manage the project timeline, coordinate inspections, and solve any problems that pop up during the build, making sure your kitchen remodeling project stays on track.

-How They Fit Into Your Project
+How a GC Fits Into Your Project

 Typically, a general contractor enters the picture after the design phase is complete.
 Once you have a full set of architectural plans, you hire a GC to execute that vision.
 They manage the entire construction process from demolition to the final touches.
 This means you have one person to call with questions or concerns, rather than trying to coordinate a dozen different tradespeople yourself.
 Because the GC provides a fixed price or a cost-plus bid for the entire job, they take on the financial risk of completing the work within that budget.
 This structure ensures that even complex projects like home additions are handled efficiently and professionally from start to finish.